You are here

 Can an emeritus or retired faculty member serve as a Principal Investigator?

-Yes.
-However, the unit executive officer or institute director determines whether sufficient departmental or unit resources are available to support acceptance of any sponsored research award involving emeritus or retired faculty members as PIs.
+Note: The Unit Executive Officer or institute director determines whether sufficient departmental or unit resources are available to support acceptance of any sponsored research award involving emeritus or retired faculty members as PIs.
 If someone will serve as PI, then an applicable appointment should be established; the rate of pay that the university may charge a sponsor for a retired faculty member is limited and may be subject to conditions imposed by the retiree’s retirement plan.

-Can a student serve as a Principal Investigator or Co-Investigator?
+Can a student serve as a Principal Investigator, Multiple-Principal Investigator, or Co-Principal Investigator?

-No. Students may not serve as either a Principal Investigator or Co-Investigator.
+No. Students may not serve as either a Principal Investigator, Mulitple-Principal Investigator, or Co-Principal Investigator.
 In the event a graduate fellowship is awarded as a grant, the Dean of the Graduate College, the Dean’s designee, or the student’s faculty advisor shall be designated as the Principal Investigator.
 Even if a sponsor requires that the student’s name be listed as Principal Investigator externally, the university still will not permit the student to serve as PI internally.
 However, these students can be listed as Co-I to help track these projects.

 Can a Cooperative Extension Specialist serve as a Principal Investigator?

 Yes.
 However, a Cooperative Extension Specialist’s participation as a PI is generally limited to cooperative extension, training, or public service projects related to the individual’s official duties.